selfdriven-engagement/governance/docs/pages/updates.md

 # Updates

 We do community updates every two months.

-The December update is a year in reflection update.
+The December update is the "Year in Reflection" update.

 - [DEC2025](/updates/dec2025)
 - [OCT2025](/updates/oct2025)